BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Today I worked on the guided project on DataQuest.
 I learned a lot about visualizing technique and I'm eager to experiment with Seaborn!

 **Thoughts**: Data Visualizing is extremely appealing to me.

+### Day 62: May 7, 2020

+**Today's Progress**: Today I worked on the guided project on DataQuest.
+I tried to find out how to gain full controll of individual ticks and probably have some ideas that I have to check in the next days.

+**Thoughts**: There is so much functionatlity in Matplotlib if you are willing to dig deeper!